Rillck/DeepMiner-TESS/README.md

-# DeepMiner-TESS – A Deep Miner for Multi-Cadence Data from the TESS Mission
+# DeepMiner-TESS: A Deep Miner for Multi-Cadence Data from the TESS Mission

 **DeepMiner-TESS** is a Python tool designed to deeply mine multi-cadence light curve data from the TESS mission using the `lightkurve` package.
 It provides an interactive, terminal-based interface for selecting TIC targets and configuring download options, including optional sector filtering.